 The history of these measurements is rich and complex.
 The term "quart" comes from the Latin word quartus, meaning "a fourth."
 This is because a quart is a quarter of a gallon.
 Similarly, the term "ounce" has roots in ancient Roman and European measurement systems.
 Over centuries, these units have evolved, leading to the variations we see today between different regions.

 In the United States, the customary system is based on the English system used during the colonial era.
-However, the U.S. adopted a slightly modified version, which led to the divergence between U.S. and Imperial units.
+Even so, the U.S. adopted a slightly modified version, which led to the divergence between U.Now, s. and Imperial units.
 The Imperial system was standardized in Britain in the 19th century, further solidifying the differences.

 Scientific Basis